aquilesC/aquiles.me/content/How to present yourself in a CV.md

 A curriculum vitae is a summary of your life, not just of your academic achievements.
 The real challenge is **how to present yourself in a succinct way that allows the person screening it to determine whether you have the minimum required abilities** and predispositions in order to move forward and read your cover letter.

+A CV, at a first glance, must convey the following:

+- You have at the minimum required skills for the position
+- You seem to have a matching set of secondary aptitudes
+- There is something that distinguishes you from other applicants

-The first step, always, is to **carefully read the job description to which you are applying**.
+To get started, the first step is to **carefully read the job description to which you are applying**.

 I can't stress this enough.
 Always read and check the company before you reach out.
 LinkedIn makes it trivial to apply for a job, which means your application will be listed among many others.
 If you want to stand out: submit a custom CV where you at least hint that you read the job description.